jeffmur/fhel/include/README.md

 * `Plaintext` & `Ciphertext`: An abstract class representing the basic functionality of text objects.
 Used as the main interface for backend required parameters.

-* `Ciphertext`: An abstract class representing the basic functionality of cipher objects.
-Used as the main interface for backend required functions.

 * `backend_t`: An enumeration class representing different Fully Homomorphic Encryption libraries.

 * `scheme_t`: An enumeration class representing different encryption schemes, including BFV, BGV, and CKKS.